lanl/SICM/docs/HIGH.md

 What the high-level interface does depends on the values of a number of environment variables.
-These variables are parsed in `src/high/sicm_runtime_init.c`, and for organizational purposes are split into two categories: "common" and "profiling."
+These variables are parsed in `src/high/sicm_runtime_init.c`, and for organizational purposes are split into three categories: "common", "guided", and "profiling."

 ## Common Options

 Common options are those that apply to all SICM high-level runs.
+They are parsed by the function `set_common_options` in `src/high/sicm_runtime_init.c`.

 | Environment Variable | Description |
 |---------------|-------------|